Home Articles The Rise of Contemporary Vernacular Architecture

 The following vernacular architecture examples demonstrate how architects around the world are reinterpreting tradition for the modern era.
 Each project is a powerful example of vernacular architecture translated through contemporary design thinking.

 1. Hassan Fathy’s New Gourna Village, Egypt — Hassan Fathy is widely recognized for his efforts to integrate traditional Nubian building techniques with modern architectural design.
-The New Gourna Village in Luxor, Egypt, uses traditional mud brick vernacular construction, an indigenous technique, that helps to keep the interiors cool in the harsh desert climate.
+The New Gourna Village in Luxor, Egypt, uses traditional mud brick vernacular construction, an indigenous technique that helps to keep the interiors cool in the harsh desert climate.
 Fathy’s work at New Gourna is foundational to the global movement of modern vernacular architecture and remains one of the most cited examples of vernacular architecture in academic literature.
 The project demonstrated that vernacular building methods could deliver modern performance at a fraction of the cost of industrialized construction.
+For full conservation history and documentation, see the World Monuments Fund project page and the UNESCO safeguarding initiative.

 Hassan Fathy New Gourna Village Egypt - modern vernacular architecture example using traditional mud brick vernacular construction